fullstack-development/developers-roadmap/backend/junior-2/haskell.md

   * How it helps to organize the code?
   * What role does it have in testing?

+## Concurrency

+* What is a concurrent programming?
+* How can you write a concurrent code in Haskell?
+* Basic concurrent operations:
+  * How to launch a thread?
+  * How to synchronize results from multiple thread?
+* How threads can communicate with each other?
+* How to manage state in concurrent code?
+Is it possible to update a shared state between multiple threads?
+* What is _deadlock_?
+How can you avoid it?

 #### Resources

 * Monoids: